tsvwg/ietf-multipath-dccp/README.md

 # ietf-multipath-dccp

 ## Usage
-When pushing changes to the *.xml file, please also update the *.txt and *.html file as well.
+When pushing changes to the *.xml file, please update the *.txt and *.html file as well.

-Use: xml2rfc *.xml --text --html
+Use: `xml2rfc *.xml --text --html`

+Make sure, that the  XML file has a proper format and indentation, use:

+`xmllint --format *.xml`